* * * * * * * * * * * * * * * * * *

 Here's how,

-2. Follow the Fat Quarter Shop on Facebook or Twitter!
-Just let me know that you do by making a separate comment here to record that entry. (optional extra entry)
+Follow the Fat Quarter Shop on Facebook or Twitter!
+Just let me know that you do by making a separate comment here to record that entry.

 3. My followers get a third entry!
 Whether you follow me here, in your reader, or on Facebook.
 Just let me know that you do by making a separate comment here to record that entry. (optional extra entry)